derMaaster/TempStudio_WinUI/README.md

  Commented out in ShellPage.xaml.cs:
  	App.MainWindow.Activated += MainWindow_Activated;
-	As well as the void MainWindo_Activated - Uno extension of and Microsoft.UI.Xaml.WindowActivatedEventArgs differs significantly it seems.
+	As well as the void MainWindow_Activated - Uno extension of and Microsoft.UI.Xaml.WindowActivatedEventArgs differs significantly it seems.

- NavigationViewHeaderBehavior.cs
-        	using Microsoft.Xaml.Interactivity  - struggling to get the correct replacement